umhau/umhau.github.io/_posts/2021-11-11-minecraft-administration.md

 I'm not proud of it.
 I'll deny it ever happened.
 It's my dark little secret and I buried the evidence.

-That being said, I run a minecraft server with some friends, and we're going to be modding soon.
+That being said, I run a minecraft server.
+It's shared with some friends, and we're going to be modding soon.
 That means I need to upgrade my backup game, and make it not-manual.
 However, because minecraft likes getting commands in its own special console, doing things like turning-it-off and saving-game-state are more difficult than they ought to be.

 Not that there's an easy solution.